marcosalvalaggio/xeye/README.md

 <div id='create-a-dataset-with-fast-ui'/>

 ## Create a dataset with fast UI (FastDataset)

-A faster way to use the datapipe module is represented by the **FastDataset** class.
-In this case, there isn't a complete terminal UI that guides you in the construction of the dataset.
-With **FastDataset**, you only pass the parameters to the class, and then call the functions you need.
+The **FastDataset** class provides a faster way to use the datapipe module.
+Unlike the **Dataset** class, it does not have a complete terminal UI to guide you through the dataset construction process.
+Instead, you simply pass the parameters to the class and call the necessary functions.

 ```python
 import xeye